kamerynjw/kamerynjw.github.io/teaching/2020/math243/syllabus.md

 Exams
 =====

 There will be two midterms and one cumulative final exam.
-Exams will be taken at an on-campus testing center.
+Exams must be taken at [a proctored UH Test Center](https://www.uhonline.hawaii.edu/testcenters), or other proctored site or service (physical or online) approved by the instructor.

 * Midterm 1: (tentatively) Thursday, October 1